 One of Marks & Spencer's goals is to become the world's most sustainable retailer.
 To do this, they had a look at their entire supply chain to make sure at every stage, their suppliers were working in the most environmentally friendly and socially responsible way possible.
 With the support of M&S, local communities are transitioning to organic and sustainable farming methods, sustainable energy consumption and fair employment practices.

-As part of this effort, M&S is funding the NGO, Emerging Leaders that teaches leadership courses in local communities.
+We focused on telling stories, one of which is of the M&S funded NGO, Emerging Leaders that teaches leadership courses in local communities.
 This is in the form of training and mentorship that partners with companies to bring the latest hi-tech leadership coaching into their workforces.

 The training has clear and measurable effects on efficiency and quality as well as being a great benefit to the community.
 Those trained walk into work taller, are more proactive and develop initiative and courage to question the status quo.
 Many have not only stepped up to leadership roles within their place of employment since training but also in their communities, as coaches, teachers, organizers, and mothers and fathers.
 The training is addressing the fact that poverty is not just about a lack of wealth but also requires a change in mindset to leave behind, and in Rwanda's case, the courage to deal with some deep traumas.

-We created the below portrait series to celebrate these people - The new leaders of Rwanda.
-This portrait series went on to place running-up in the Sony world photography award, the world's largest photography competition.
+The portrait series went on to place running-up in the Sony world photography award, the world's largest photography competition.

 But more important than winning awards; It was inspiring for us to witness the way the work of M&S was having on the community.
-Progress such as embracing solar power, wider use of English in schools and the introduction of sustainable agriculture practices and better working conditions.
-With momentum like this its hard not to be hopeful about the future.
+Progress such as embracing solar power, expansion of educational opportunities, and the introduction of sustainable agriculture practices and better working conditions.
+With momentum like this, it's hard not to be hopeful about the future.